crozone/ReedSolomonCCSDS/README.md

 This library also takes advantage of the new `Span<T>` class introduced in dotnet Core 2.1, including the now safe `stackalloc` method (C# 7.2/7.3) for allocating temporary arrays.

-This means that both the `Encode` and `Decode` methods are zero-allocating, and work entirely on the stack.
+This allows the `Encode` and `Decode` methods to be zero-allocating, and work entirely on the stack.
+GC pressure and the associated performance impacts of collection are therefore eliminated.

+Benchmarks on an Intel(R) Core(TM) i7-8650U CPU (@ ~3GHz):

+* Encode: ~29,000 blocks per second = ~52 Mbps data throughput
+* Decode: ~13,000 blocks per second = ~23 Mbps data throughput